Costa Rica For Beginners

 The population of Costa Rica is just under 5 million people.
 That’s a lot of people.
 Of course, when you figure that there are 8.5 million living in New York City alone, I think Costa Rica’s population is definitely more reasonable!

 The main language of Costa Rica is Spanish.
 However, many, many people speak English as well.
 If you don’t speak Spanish, you will definitely be able to get by, but please try to learn some Spanish before you go.
-It’s one of the nicest ways to respect your Costa Rican hosts.

 The predominant religion is Roman Catholic, but there are also protestant churches as well as synagogues.